 Sphaerosymphony’s music engine turns air quality data into generative soundscapes.
 Choose a sensor ID or click a hex on the map to hear the evolving composition.

 Sphaerosymphony now creates music live in your browser using a small, efficient sound system.
-It is generated from the selected station’s latest 24 hourly air quality readings, with no pre-recorded track.
+It is generated from the selected station’s latest loaded air quality window (24 hours or 7 days), with no pre-recorded track.

 Each sensor ID seeds the generator, so a station keeps its own musical identity.
-When you revisit the same station, you hear the same core compositional behavior.
+For the same station and the same loaded data window, you hear the same core compositional behavior.

-The result is ambient, continuously evolving music that stays coherent while reflecting local air conditions in real time.
+The result is ambient, continuously evolving music that stays coherent while reflecting changes across the selected historical window.

 PM₂.₅ (particles smaller than 2.5 microns) can reach deep into the lungs, even entering the bloodstream.
 PM₁₀ (particles up to 10 microns) mainly affect the nose and throat.
 Both are measured in µg/m³ (micrograms per cubic metre).